nihira007/MediPredictAI/README.md

 * Probability-based ranking of conditions.
 * Severity analysis (Low → Critical).
 * Precautions and disease descriptions.
-* AI-powered assistant for real-time health queries.
+* Integration of an AI assistant (LLM) for real-time medical guidance.
 * Clean and interactive UI.

 ---